OrdiNeu/AutoIncrementor/README.md

 # AutoIncrementor
 A quick python script to increment/decrement text in a file with a keyboard press.
+For use with [Streamlabs OBS](http://streamlabs.com/)' Text widget

 <img src="Demo.gif" alt="demo" style="width: 465;" />